0x4f53/0x4f53.github.io/_steps/xt1052ports.md

 My first major project, an attempt at reverse-engineering and porting some very popular features from the first ever Moto X. Became top Moto G repo of the week on XDA Developers.

-[Archived here](https://gitlab.com/ThomasCat/xt1052-apk-ports) (Don't judge too harshly, I was a kid that wanted to look cool)
+[Archived here](https://gitlab.com/ThomasCat/xt1052-apk-ports) (Please don't roast me, I was a kid trying to look cool)